clementfarabet/lua---parallel/README.md

 # para||el: a (simple) parallel computing framework for Lua

-This package provides a simple mechanism to dispatch and run Lua code as independant processes and communicate via unix point-to-point shared memory buffers.
+This package provides a simple mechanism to dispatch and run Lua code as independant processes and communicate via ZeroMQ sockets.
+Processes can be forked locally or on remote machines.

 ## License

-Copyright (c) 2011 Clement Farabet
+Copyright (c) 2011 Clement Farabet, Marco Scoffier

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the